stephendawsondev/A-Great-Step/README.md

 > As a first time visitor, I want to understand the purpose of the app.

 The app's name is "A Great Step" and the pun already indicates that the app is related to walking.
 There is also a subtitle that helps to explain the purpose of the app.
-The images used on each section also help to convey the purpose of the app.
+The images used in each section also help to convey the purpose of the app.

 <br>